Written by Kiok Kang, Founder, Glowing PR

 Our first client, KNC Beauty was just at the beginning of an amazing start.
 Since then, we’ve focused heavily on indie beauty brands, which heralds back to my own roots in the beauty industry 10 years ago.
 While the business was thriving, there were costs that were rapidly accruing.
 For example, I secured an office space in Koreatown that was beautifully designed by Maison Trouvaille but I didn’t forecast a budget properly—launching a business, paying for attorney’s fees, renovating and designing a new office space, and all of the miscellaneous daily business expenses that were keeping the lights on.

 I started my business without enough knowledge of credit card interest rates, cash-flow management, and being able to look at the company’s finances from a bird’s eye view.
 Before I knew it, I had over $30,000 in debt.
 This amount was only for the business and didn’t include my personal debt, like my student loans.
 I immediately felt the weight of this mental and financial burden, like I was drowning with no relief in sight.
 But I wasn’t alone.
-The average American now has about $51,900 in personal debt, including mortgage loans, home equity lines of credit, auto loans, credit card debt, student loan debt, and other debt, like personal loans.
-The US comes in at #6 of the top 10 countries with the most debt (Debt-to-GDP ratio: 127%).
+The average American now has about $52,940 in personal debt, including mortgage loans, home equity lines of credit, auto loans, credit card debt, student loan debt, and other debt, like personal loans.
+And the U.S. now has a debt level that rivals Italy’s.